This post may contain affiliate links. Please read our disclosure policy.

 - Butter a 5×5 inch baking dish and set it aside.

-- Add the egg and vanilla and whisk until well blended.
+- Add the egg and vanilla extract to the butter mixture and whisk until well blended.

-- In a separate small bowl, stir together the flour, baking powder, and salt, then add it to the egg/brown sugar mixture and stir to combine.
+- In a separate small bowl, stir together the flour, baking powder, and salt.
+Gradually add this dry mixture to the wet ingredients, stirring just until combined.

-- Fold in the chocolate chips and chopped walnuts.
+- Gently fold in the chocolate chips and chopped walnuts.

-- Pour the blondie batter into the buttered baking dish and spread evenly with a rubber spatula.
+- Pour the batter into the prepared baking dish, spreading it evenly with a rubber spatula.

-- Place the baking dish on a rimmed baking sheet to catch any possible spills and bake for 25-28 minutes.
+- Place the baking dish on a rimmed baking sheet to catch any spills and bake for 25-28 minutes, or until the edges are set.

 Notes